-Unhindered speech
+2.1 Unhindered speech

-Unhindered speech, as the phrase suggests, is speech that you can conduct without facing hindrance from other individuals or from any officials, whether be officials of the state or officials in a corporate body that has its own internal government and regulations.
+Unhindered speech, as the phrase suggests, is speech that you can conduct without facing hindrance from other individuals or from any officials, whether they be officials of the state or officials in a corporate body that has its own internal government and regulations.
 Speech can be hindered in any of a number of ways.
 Covertly or overtly, others may remove your option of saying what you want to say.
 Covertly or overtly, they may impose a penalty on your saying it: that is, replace the option by a penalized alternative.
 Or finally—and necessarily, of course in a covert way—they may deceive you about the chance or need to say it, thereby misrepresenting the option.
-In short, the hindrance of others in the domain of speech, as in any other domain, may involve removing, replacing or misrepresenting the options before you.
+In short, the hindrance of others in the domain of speech, as in any other domain, may involve removing, replacing, or misrepresenting the options before you.

 Even with these clarifications in place, however, there are two different ways in which the requirements of unhindered speech may be understood.
 You may be taken to enjoy free speech in this sense just so long as you are allowed to say what you actually want to say on a given occasion.
-Thomas Hobbes (1994, ch 21.2) would presumably take this to be enough for unhindered speech, as he says that someone is free—and presumably, therefore, free in speech—when ‘he is not hindered to do what he has a will to’: that is, what he actually wishes to do.
+Thomas Hobbes (1994, ch.
+21.2) would presumably take this to be enough for unhindered speech, as he says that someone is free—and presumably, therefore, free in speech—when “he is not hindered to do what he has a will to”: that is, not hindered to do what he actually wishes to do.

 This reading of what it is to enjoy unhindered speech would equate it with enjoying preference-satisfaction in the realm of speech.
-It puts a premium on being able to speak as you actually wish to speak, without requiring that you would have been able to speak as you wish, even had to wished to say something else.
-Think of the different options for saying things, which may be taken to include the option of remaining silent, as doors between which you have to choose.
+It puts a premium on being able to speak as you actually wish to speak, without requiring that you would also have been able to act according to your wishes, had you wanted to say something else or wanted indeed to stay silent.
+Think of the different expressive options you face in such a situation as doors between which you have to choose.
 On Hobbes’s view, you enjoy freedom of speech insofar as the door you push on—the option you actually prefer—is open to you.
 It does not require that any of the other doors are open, just the one you choose.

 Isaiah Berlin offers an alternative vision of what unhindered speech requires, defending precisely the sort of open-doors picture that Hobbes rejects.
 According to this account you enjoy free speech on a given occasion just to the extent that all the relevant options or doors, and not just the one you prefer, are open to you.
-You may choose to speak out in a particular way and find, happily, that that door is open; no one tries to shut you up.
+You may choose to speak out in a particular way and find, happily, that that door is open; no one tries to stop you.
 But it also has to be the case, on this account of unhindered speech, that if you had chosen to say something else instead, or chosen not to speak at all, then that door would also have been open.
-‘The extent of a man’s negative freedom is, as it were, a function of what doors, and how many are open to him; upon what prospects they are open; and how open they are’ (Berlin 1969, xlviii).
+“The extent of a man’s negative freedom is, as it were, a function of what doors, and how many are open to him; upon what prospects they are open; and how open they are” (Berlin 1969, p. xlviii).